paulmartin91/CardGame/README.md

 - ~~Ready status emit to all users, currently just user that is ready~~ ✔
 - ~~Game start countdown needs to reset scroll to lowest on message board~~ ✔
 - ~~Lobby message board timestamps and user input~~ ✔
+- Ready currently set as room across all gameRooms, needs to be gameRoom specific

 Game Page
 - Style